surajit003/PropertyAppWithFastAPI/task_checklist.md

 #Task 4 (TODO)

+    - Render stripe charge form in charge.html
     - Generate a payment link for that organization
     - Charge a client using Stripe Payment API
+    - Use status.html to display payment status to client
     - Save Payment details in the DB for that charge
     - Save Payment details in Hubspot